galette/galettedoc/source/development/plugins.rst

 Heritage
 --------

-Before Galette 0.9, templates ws providing a page part only, and PHP code was in charge to include it in the page.
+Before Galette 0.9, templates was providing a page part only, and PHP code was in charge to include it in the page.
 But now, `template files must declare their heritage <https://www.smarty.net/docs/en/advanced.features.template.inheritance.tpl>`_.

 Three parent templates are provided: